threatjammer/markdown-tutorials/how-to-configure-fail2ban-in-ubuntu.md

 ## Using the ThreatJammer User API to view banned IPs

-The User API can be used to view banned IPs, update the TTL, and remove the ban.
+Developers can use the User API to view banned IPs, update the TTL, and remove the ban.
 To use it, you need to sign up for an account at [Threat Jammer](https://threatjammer.com/) for free.
 Once you have an account, you will obtain an API Key.
 See how to manage the API Key in the [Threat Jammer documentation](/docs/threat-jammer-api-keys).

 The different endpoints to manage the reported IP addresses are in the [Denylist data query and management](https://dublin.api.threatjammer.com/docs#/Denylist%20data%20query%20and%20management) section of the API documentation.